This article may contain compensated links. Please read disclaimer for more info.

 4- Enjoy Paris by bike and have fun with Velib Paris.
 Velib is the public bike share system in Paris, available 24h/7d and with more than 1.800 Velib Stations spaced every 300 meters across the capital.
 Since June 2016 le p’tit vélib (=little Velib Paris) is here, with 4 different bike sizes for children between the ages of 2 and 8 years.
 Find all the info to explore Paris by bike here.

 5- Sail your mini vintage wooden boat on the duck pond of Luxembourg Gardens, in Paris 6.
-For a small fee, you can choose a boat with your favorite country flag and using a stick, must navigate the boat around the pond with the help of a stick.
+For a small fee, you can choose a boat with your favorite country flag and make it sail around the pond with the help of a stick.
 We have seen parents more involved with the boats than the kids themselves, chasing other boats or crashing into their neighbors.
 “Sink the Aussie boatttt!”
 There is always lots of laughter and running around the pond.

 6- Enjoy Paris most famous sights in an iconic Citroën 2CV!
 More relaxed than exploring the streets of Paris by foot and definitely funnier than a hop on hop off bus.
 Your knowledgeable Citroën 2CV driver will provide facts and anecdotes of the main sights and will make sure this is the highlight of your trip.